Temple of the Black Light: Criminal activities

-During their investigations, the police interrogated the early former member of the MLO, and Vlad's girlfriend (who had reported him for aggravated domestic abuse) who described the organisation and narrated the occult ceremonies they had attended.
-Rituals included meditation, invocations of demons, and animal sacrifices– namely cats, which Vlad bought through classified ads.
-During the weeks that preceded the murder of Josef ben Meddour, Vlad had been more and more extremist in his speech, and the idea of performing human sacrifices, followed by a mass suicide, was discussed at length.
-During a meeting at Nödtveidt's place, a list of possible victims was made.
-It included the former follower who had defected, band members from Dissection, and even Nödtveidt's girlfriend.
+During their investigation, police interrogated an early former member of the Temple of the Black Light, as well as Khoshnood’s girlfriend, who had reported him for aggravated domestic abuse.
+She described the organisation and their occult ceremonies, which included meditation, invocations of demons, and animal sacrifices—namely cats, which Khoshnood bought through classified ads.
+During the weeks preceding Meddour’s murder, Khoshnood’s rhetoric grew more extreme, including discussion of human sacrifices followed by a mass suicide.
+During a meeting at Nödtveidt's home, the pair drew up a list of possible victims, which included a former Temple follower, band members from Dissection, and even Nödtveidt's girlfriend.

-These plans led to the defection of some members of the MLO, who did not want to take part in any assassination, or who feared for their own lives.
-As a result, when the arrests were made, the number of active members was down to three: Nödtveidt, Vlad, and Vlad's girlfriend.
+These plans led to the defection of other members of the Temple of the Black Light, who did not want to take part in a murder, or who feared for their own lives.
+As a result, when the arrests were made, the number of active members was down to three: Nödtveidt, Khoshnood, and Khoshnood’s girlfriend.

-The two were sentenced to prison for the murder, and released after seven years.

-In 2006, Nödtveidt killed himself in his apartment.
-His body was found with candles and Liber Azerate.